Consilia Virginia

 Expert Sourcing & Procurement Advisory

-Where a commission requires credentialed input beyond our own practice — academic, legal, scientific, policy, or technical — we can identify, assess, and structure access to appropriate specialists.
+Where a commission requires credentialed input beyond our own practice — academic, legal, scientific, policy, or technical — we may help identify and structure access to appropriate specialists.
 This is a professional sourcing function, conducted on a fee basis, subject to our assessment of the engagement and its suitability.

 Sourcing engagements are undertaken only for clients whose work we have assessed.
-All introductions are at our discretion.
+Introductions are made where the fit is appropriate.

 Scope of Sourcing